Find jobs in London with this guide on the current job market in London, job vacancies, UK work permits, and where to find jobs vacancies.

 London work environment and culture

 Traditional, established businesses tend to be more formal dress-wise (suits and smart clothes) and in atmosphere (friendly but business like) while younger, creative businesses, such as digital and media companies, have a relaxed attitude to both (think no dress codes and table tennis in a loft workspace).
-Most UK workers are entitled to a minimum wage.

 Visas and work permits

-Getting your qualifications recognised in London
+Getting your qualifications recognized in London

-Contact UK NARIC to get your qualifications and skills recognised in London and the UK.
+Contact UK NARIC to get your qualifications and skills recognized in London and the UK.
 You can apply online for a Statement of Compatibility by using scanned versions of your educational certificates and a transcript of your full academic record from your university or college.
 You may need to get these documents translated into English by a certified translator (contact your own embassy for information on doing this) although UK NARIC accepts documents in certain languages.

 Finding jobs in London